The Watson Park Shoreline Stabilization and Coastal Resilience Project was largely completed in the summer of 2022. The project:

 Before: The eroding bank at the end of the seawall

-Watson Park park flooded twice in 2018.
-The impacts of climate change, including sea level rise and the increased frequency of severe storms are expected to contribute to more regular flooding of the park in the coming decades.
-A long-term solution is needed.
+The impacts of climate change, including sea level rise and the increased frequency of severe storms, are expected to contribute to more regular flooding of the park in the coming decades.
+In fact, the park has flooded several times in 2023 and 2024 due to storm surge coming through the old seawall.

 2018 Storm Surge Flooding of Watson Park